 A wobble board is a piece of exercise equipment with a round platform on top of a dome allowing for 360° of motion.
 It’s used to improve balance, strength, flexibility, coordination, and range of motion and can also be an aid to speedier recovery from injury.
 The design of the fixed center point is ideal for beginners, but it is also an excellent option for exercisers who want to add an extra level of difficulty to their workouts.
 Wobble boards are easier to use than some other types of balance board while still offering a wide range of applications and benefits.

 A wobble board is a safe way to strengthen your core and a fun way to add a challenge to a workout that has become too easy.
 It’s also a relatively affordable and accessible tool that can be used by people of different ages and ability levels.
-Read on to learn more about wobble boards, and if you’re ready to buy, take a look at some of our favorites.

 There are several reasons to consider adding a wobble board to your collection of exercise equipment, including the following:

 Work on proprioception: Improving your balance is the number one reason to consider adding a wobble board to your workout routine.
 Maintaining good balance as we age is incredibly important.
 Improving proprioception can help you avoid falls and perform everyday movements with ease as you get older.
 Balance training is also a useful treatment for those recovering from a traumatic injury, such as a stroke.

 Increase workout difficulty: You can use a wobble board to create a challenge for yourself if your regular workouts have become too easy.
 Adding an element of instability can help rev up your workout and kick-start your motivation.

 Go for specificity training: Athletes may benefit from using tools such as a wobble board when outdoor training isn’t possible.
 Working on your balance with a wobble board is a suitable, safe indoor alternative for skiers, snowboarders, and surfers.